dillingham/formation/readme.md

     </a>
 </p>

-Add search, sort, filters & more with a typehint in your controller like a [FormRequest](https://laravel.com/docs/validation#form-request-validation).
+Add search, sort, filters & more with a typehint in your controller like Laravel's [FormRequest](https://laravel.com/docs/validation#form-request-validation).

 Remove all that logic from your models / controllers, and auto-validate query parameters!

-This package solves many common scenarios with a minimal and simple setup.
+This package handles many common scenarios and is setup in a minimal Laravel way.

 - ✅ Search columns
 - ✅ Search relationships columns
 - ✅ Sort by columns
 - ✅ Sort by relationship columns
 - ✅ Sort by relationship counts